 Lang Social Impact Fellowship

-- In-depth knowledge of and experience with the stakeholders and issue(s) in her/his/their area of focus.
+In-depth knowledge of and connections with key stakeholders as well as the issue(s) in their area of focus.

-Note: Because of their directly relevant experiences, senior Lang Scholars would not only be eligible to apply but likely would be strong candidates for this fellowship.
-However, other Swarthmore College alumni who, like Lang Scholars, meet the criteria listed above are also eligible to apply.
+Note: Because of their directly relevant experiences to date, Lang Scholars would not only be eligible to apply but likely would be strong candidates for the fellowship.
+However, other Swarthmore College alumni who meet the criteria listed above could be eligible to apply.

 Lang Social Impact Fellow Profiles

 Raven Bennett ’17 graduated Phi Beta Kappa from Swarthmore College and received High Honors with a major in psychology and a minor in educational studies.
 During her time at Swarthmore, Raven engaged in social activism efforts to prevent sexual violence.
 She was an inaugural member of the Swarthmore College Title IX Student Advisory Team and Title IX Liaison Team.
 As a Lang Scholar, she created the Youth Activist Institute and the Fraternity Mentorship Program.
 Both initiatives were designed to prevent sexual violence by empowering participants to be activists.
 In her fellowship year, Raven will be replicating the Fraternity Mentorship Program, a sexual violence prevention program designed to capitalize on the strength of male peer relationships in fraternities in order to create positive culture change, at other US colleges and universities.
 Raven will also develop a business model to create sustainable infrastructure to support continued dissemination of the Fraternity Mentorship Program.